CollinM/plankton/doc/LAB-NOTEBOOK.md

 - Average Recall = 0.3055
 - Average F1 = 0.2821

-Comments: 5% increase on precision, 9% increase on recall, and 7% incraese on F1.
+Comments: 5% increase on precision, 9% increase on recall, and 7% increase on F1.
 Dimension of the image clearly carries a lot of signal.

 **Experiment 3 - Logistic Regression**: `collinmc.plankton.training.Experiment3.java`
 Motivation/Hypothesis: Does pixel count carry any additional signal that dimensions does not?